frnka/Generic-iOS-Projects/README.md

 -Verbal Flash Cards: Imports some words and definitions from a csv file, stores them in a dictionary, and then displays them at random.
 The third view controller has a flip action so you see word on front and definition on "back".

--Side Scroller: Experimenting with another level of Table View with multiplie dynamic prototype cells.
+-Side Scroller: Experimenting with another level of Table View with multiple dynamic prototype cells.
 Utilizes the CollectionView embedded in the tableViewCell tutorial from https://github.com/ThornTechPublic.
 Just a quick test before implementing it in a live project.
+Basic elements of "Swipe and Share" are in the second tableView controller if you can find it.

+-MVC Hacks: Has a couple of animations, a Date Picker example, CollectionView Example, and some other things.